 Hey, beautiful!
 It’s a wonderfully diverse world we live in today and the freedom to express ourselves varies more than the colors of the rainbow.
 It’s a fantastic age to be alive!
-When it comes to our hairstyles, this unique adventure is just as amazing and can bring us to a roller-coaster ride for thrills and options to choose from.
+When it comes to our hairstyles, this unique adventure is just as amazing and can bring us on a roller-coaster ride for thrills and options to choose from.

-As someone who’s been constantly struggling with caring for my thin wavy hair, I consider it a gold-mine-find to stumble upon thisvideoonline.
-It featured taking proper care for different hair types and here is when it featured theAndre Walker Hair Typing System.
+As someone who’s been constantly struggling with caring for my thin wavy hair, I consider it a gold-mine-find to stumble upon this video online.
+It featured taking proper care for different hair types and here is when it featured the Andre Walker Hair Typing System.

 If you have straight hair with hardly any curling, this means that you are Type A. It can be thin or fine and even thick and full volume.
 As long as it is straight, this is your turf.